blockmason/lndr-mobile/README.md

 XCode 9.0 or higher is required, which in turn requires macOS Sierra (10.12) or higher.

 Private keys to sign the build: ios_dist_bm.p12 for iOS and blockmason-lndr-android.keystore for Android

-Copy, rename, and update the files `android/app/src/main/assets/airshipconfig.properties.example` and `ios/AirshipConfig.plist.example` with the proper UrbanAirship API key and secret from the Blockmason account on urbanairship.com

 ## Building & Signing the Android APK for Google Play